bitionaire/changeloggen/README.md

 ### Is this the right thing for me?

-If you don't want manually write all changes in a single file and mess around with annoying merge conflicts or you also don't like to put your changes in commit messages, then this might be the tool for you.
+If you don't want to manually write all changes in a single file and mess around with annoying merge conflicts or if you don't like to put all your changes in commit messages, then this might be the tool for you.

 ## Change descriptions

 A change file is a Markdown `.md` document.
-All change files should be placed somewhere inside of the `changelog` directory of the repository root.
+All change files should be placed somewhere inside of the `changelog` directory of the git repository toplevel-root.
 All subdirectories will be scanned, so changes can be organized e.g. by date directories.

 Changes that are not ready for release should have the file suffix `.draft.md` and will be skipped in the changelog generation process,